usolved/check_usolved_omnicube_backup/README.md

 -M &lt;mode&gt;
 Plugin mode (-M status (to check if all backups were successful) or -M policy (to check if all VMs have policies assigned))

+[-N &lt;policy name&gt;]
+When you use -M policy then you have to set the policy name here

 [-E &lt;exclude VMs&gt;]
 Optional: Exclude comma separated hosts from the check for policy check